 Do you need to keep your Alabama car registration records inside of your vehicle?

 After obtaining new auto registration credentials for your recently acquired vehicle, state law requires you to keep a valid registration card on you whenever you operate the automobile on public roads and highways.

-Learn more about fees and the process of applying for a car registration in our free in-depth guide.
+Learn more about fees and the process of applying for a car registration in our free guide.